palantir/conjure-java-runtime/readme.md

 configuration, etc.) changes when the underlying `ClientConfiguration` changes.

 ## retrofit2-clients
-Similar to `jaxrs-clients`, but generates clients using the Retrofit library.
+Similar to `conjure-java-jaxrs-client`, but generates clients using the Retrofit library.
 Example:

 ```java
 ClientConfiguration config = ... as above... ;